fschwiet/DreamNJasmine/readme.md

 If you would like to reuse test setup code made for NUnit, consider importNUnit<>().  importNUnit<>() supports classes that use [SetUp], [TestFixtureSetUp], [TearDown] or [TestFixtureTeardown].
 NJasmine will let you include multiple setup fixtures in the same specification.

+Tests can be categorized using withCategory(<name>).
+The NUnit test runners allow you to exclude or include tests by category.

 You can use existing NUnit test attributes [RequiresSTA] and [Explict] with the GivenWhenThenFixture.

 ### Getting started